ryu1kn/ryu1kn.github.io/_posts/2018-03-30-edit-with-shell.md

 categories: blog
 ---

 I really like vi.
 When I started using Visual Studio Code as my main editor shortly after it hit version 1, one thing I felt missing in Code was the ability to quickly edit text using various commands already available on your shell.
-For example, let's say you're editing a section of text that has the following list of contributors.
+For example, let's say you're editing a section of text that looks like following.

 ```
 Contributors: